wuzzeb/germinate/README.md

 the assembly, something like `Producer_<assemblyName>`.
 There is a single static class which contains all the `Produce` extension methods.

+For each draftable record used inside an immutable collection, Germinte will create a static extension method `AdjustAll` which takes the immutable collection builder and an action to update the draft.
+A method is generated for each immutable collection builder (`ImmutableList<V>.Builder`, `ImmutableDictionary<K,V>.Builder`, etc.) for which the value is a draftable record.
+The `AdjustAll` extension method calls `Produce` on each value in the immutable collection and sets the result back into the immutable collection builder.
+See the [collections documentation](#collections) for more details.

 Finally, Germinate generates the implementation of the draftable interfaces inside the `Germinate.Internal` namespace.
 These classes are public so that if Germinte is used in multiple assemblies, Germinate can generate references to the drafts of records in dependent assemblies.
 These